Ctrl-X/Siribro/README.md

 	1. [Yes]
 		* Cool ;)
 		* We are a small company based in Montreal
-		* We are selling appartment downtown
+		* We sell or rent appartment downtown
 		* Where are you living?
 		* `input(city)`
-			1. Montreal | downtown |
+			1. Montreal | downtown
 				* Really ? that's fantastic, let's have a beer!
 				* ...
 			2. Other